 Here are some of the most famous examples of products that were built on the foundation of successful minimum viable products.

-Over the years, Instagram has used customer feedback to evolve their application by including features like photo filters, videos, hashtags, and many more.
+Over the years, Instagram has used customer feedback to evolve its minimum viable product software application by including features like photo filters, videos, hashtags, and many more.

 Amazon, the largest retail outlet in the world, is the perfect example of a successful business that emerged out of a well-planned minimum viable product.
 Jeff Bezos started Amazon in 1990 with a simple website.
 He began with making a list of products that could be sold online at the time, which consisted of only 5 categories including books, CDs, videos, computer hardware, and software.